-The simplicity above is deceptive, the doing something different is tough.
+The simplicity above is deceptive.
+Doing something different is challenging.

 I am reminded of a partner in a law firm I was coaching, Aarav.
-The partner wanted to gain more confidence in his communication and argumentation with the managing partner, Nancy.
+The partner wanted to gain more confidence in his communication and argumentation with Nancy’s managing partner.

-Aarav is a skilled lawyer as well as a partner in the firm, there were several areas he wanted to enhance.
-From the 360-feedback one area to strengthen was Aarav’s ability to speak up and challenge others.
+Aarav is a skilled lawyer and a partner in the firm; there were several areas he wanted to enhance.
+From the 360-feedback, one area to strengthen was Aarav’s ability to speak up and challenge others.

-In our coaching meetings, Aarav brought up how when Nancy walks into his office she unloads a string of tasks, questions, and expectations.
-When Arav asks Nancy a question or tries to interupt Nancy become frustrated, and Aarav gets quieter.
+Aarav brought up how she unloads a string of tasks, questions, and expectations when Nancy walks into his office in our coaching meetings.
+When Arav asks Nancy a question or tries to interrupt, Nancy becomes frustrated, and Aarav gets quieter.

 I asked Aarav,

 - What do you want to have happen when Nancy walks into your office?
 His response, I would like to greet her, then be able to slow down the discussion so I can better understand what is happening.

 - When have you already done this even a little bit?
 His response, It is tough; she walks in and immediately starts talking, Nancy is very busy, and others have a similar challenge.